Gabapentin For Dogs

 Just like their human companions, even the most lively, athletic dogs slow down as they age.
 Although regular robust exercise helps keep your dog’s joints flexible and limber, when joints become stiff and painful, dogs tend to avoid even the slightest physical movement.

 Over time, the lack of mobility and resulting inactivity can make the joint problem worse.

-But there are other more natural effective pet care alternatives you can give your dog for painful, swollen joints!
+However, Gabapentin for dogs side effects may not be acceptable to some pet parents.
+Fortunately, there are other more natural effective pet care alternatives you can give your dog for painful, swollen joints!

 One of these complimentary therapies, CBD from hemp, compares favorably to Gabapentin and can potentially benefit your dog with chronic painful, inflammed joints, skin allergies and even epileptic seizures.

 Gabapentin (sold under the brand names: Neurontin®, Aclonium®, Equipax®, Gantin®, Gabarone®, Gralise®, Neurostil®, Progresse®) is classified as an anti-seizure and pain medication.